Khondaker Mostaq Ahmad: Sheikh Mujib administration

 After the liberation, Ahmad was appointed the Minister of Power, Irrigation and Flood Control in 1972 as part of the Second Sheikh Mujib cabinet.
 In 1973, he took charge of the Ministry of Commerce in the Third Sheikh Mujib cabinet.
-He was a member of the executive committee of Bangladesh Krishak Sramik Awami League (BaKSAL)Sheikh Mujibur Rahman introduced a political system often described as “One Party, One Man, One Rule,” reflecting the establishment of a centralized authority under the Bangladesh Krishak Sramik Awami League (BAKSAL) in 1975. system which was formed in 1975.
+He was a member of the executive committee of Bangladesh Krishak Sramik Awami League (BaKSAL).
+Sheikh Mujibur Rahman introduced a political system often described as "One Party, One Man, One Rule," reflecting the establishment of a centralised authority under the Bangladesh Krishak Sramik Awami League (BAKSAL) in 1975.

 1975 Political Crisis and Presidency

 Sheikh Mujib and his family, except for his two daughters who were in West Germany at the time, were assassinated by a group of army personnel on 15 August.

 Ahmad immediately took control of the government, proclaiming himself President.
 All three services chiefs were dismissed and replaced by next in line seniors.
 Major General Ziaur Rahman was appointed Chief of Army Staff of the Bangladesh Army, replacing K M Shafiullah.
 Air Vice Marshal A. K. Khandekar was replaced by AVM M G Ghulam Tawab.
 Mushtaq reportedly praised the plotters who killed Sheikh Mujibur Rahman calling them Shurjo Shontan (Sons of the Sun).
 Mushtaq Ahmad also ordered the imprisonment of leaders Syed Nazrul Islam, Tajuddin Ahmad, A. H. M. Qamaruzzaman and Muhammad Mansur Ali.
 He replaced the national slogan of Joy Bangla with Bangladesh Zindabad slogan and changed the name Bangladesh Betar to 'Radio Bangladesh'.
 He proclaimed the Indemnity Ordinance, which granted immunity from prosecution to the assassins of Mujib.
 Mujib's daughters Sheikh Hasina and Sheikh Rehana were barred from returning to Bangladesh from abroad.
 BAKSAL and pro-Mujib political groups were dissolved.

 On 3 November, in what became infamously known as the "Jail Killing Day", the four imprisoned leaders Tajuddin Ahmad, Syed Nazrul Islam, A. H. M. Qamaruzzaman, and Muhammad Mansur Ali, who had refused to co-operate with Mostaq, were killed inside Dhaka Central Jail by a group of army officers on the instruction of President Khondaker Mostaq Ahmad.
 However, Mushtaq Ahmad was ousted from power on 6 November following a coup on 3 November led by Brigadier Khaled Mosharraf and Colonel Shafat Jamil among others.